chetnator/tm1-planning-analytics/TM1 REST API/TM1RESTAPI.md

 Native Planning Analytics groups cannot be used to assign rights in this mode; only Cognos groups are available.

 Below, the Python script will be provided to authenticate using **mode 5**.

-This repository focuses on connecting to the TM1 server when the IntegratedSecurityMode parameter in tm1s.cfg is set to 5.
-E.g.

-Mode 5 uses IBM Cognos Analytics or Cognos Authentication Manager (CAM) authentication.
-It involves two steps:

 ## API Calls